 HBO GO – While we’re on the subject of channels that serve as a supplement to your cable package, meet the granddaddy of them all.
 You will need an HBO subscription to take full advantage of HBO GO, but what a treasure trove this channel offers.

 Leaving aside the bounty of recent movies offered, as well as every episode of current, hugely popular series like Game of Thrones and Girls, HBO GO offers their full back catalog.
-That means The Wire, Deadwood, The Sopranos, Sex and the City, Curb Your Enthusiasm, Band of Brothers, Boardwalk Empire and many, many more are presented in their entirety!
-What more needs to be said?
+That means The Wire, Deadwood, The Sopranos, Sex and the City, Curb Your Enthusiasm, Band of Brothers, Boardwalk Empire, True Detective and many, many more are presented in their entirety!
+And with the upcoming innovation of HBO Now, you won’t even need a cable subscription (or a friend’s *wink) to access all of this phenomenal television.

 Though some of these channel’s virtues can only truly be appreciated when used as a supplement to a cable package, many of them achieve the goal of allowing you to eschew a cable package altogether (especially when coupled with a Netflix or Hulu Plus account, but as we said, we’re not getting into that here).

-But whether you choose to keep your cable package and add a Roku to enjoy the extra viewing luxuries provided by HBO GO and SyFy, or if you cut the cord and rely on channels like Vudu, Netflix, Hulu Plus, and Crunchyroll to provide a considerably cheaper and equally enjoyable substitute, it’s clear that Rokus are a must-have for any serious devourer of television!
+But whether you choose to keep your cable package and add a Roku to enjoy the extra viewing luxuries provided by FX Now and Showtime Anytime, or if you cut the cord and rely on channels like Yahoo Screen and Crackle to provide a considerably cheaper and equally enjoyable substitute, it’s clear that Rokus are a must-have for any serious devourer of television!

 Have a favorite Roku Channel for television of your own that we missed?
 Or do you just want to discuss some of the ones we mentioned?
 Let us know down below!